-His younger brothers Reuben and Fonsie also worked in the Harry Clarke Studios.
-Reuben rose to the position of Chief Artist in the Harry Clarke Studio and has had many commissions installed all over the world.
+His younger brothers, Reuben and Fonsie, also worked in the Harry Clarke Studios.
+Reuben rose to the position of Chief Artist and has many commissions installed all over the world.

-I'm lucky to have some of their watercolours which are photographed on this website.
+I'm lucky to have some of their watercolours, which are photographed on this website.

 Reuben Mathews was born in 1904 in Dublin.
 He passed away in 1995.
-He lived in the latter part of his life in Leo Avenue near the Mater Hospital with his brother Alphonsus know as Fonsie.
-Reuben spent all his working like in the Harry Clarke Studios in Frederick Street.
-He was the Chief Artist after the death of Harry Clarke and many of his installations went all over the world.
+He lived in the latter part of his life in Leo Avenue near the Mater Hospital with his brother Alphonsus, known as Fonsie.
+Reuben spent all his working life in the Harry Clarke Studios in Frederick Street.

 Fonsie worked for a short period in Harry Clarks too as well as being a very competent watercolour artist he was by all accounts a wonderful pianist.